MicrosoftDocs/azure-docs/articles/virtual-desktop/troubleshoot-agent.md

 1. Open your Command Prompt (in Start menu, type *cmd*) as an administrator.
 2. Type and run *qwinsta*.
-3. There should be 2 stack components displayed: *rdp-tcp* and *rdp-sxs*.
+3. There should be two stack components displayed: *rdp-tcp* and *rdp-sxs*.
-   - Note that depending on the version of your OS, *rdp-sxs* may be followed by the build number as shown below.
+   - Depending on the version of your OS, *rdp-sxs* may be followed by the build number as shown below.
 If it is, be sure to make note of this build number.
 4. Open the Registry Editor (in Start menu, type *regedit*).
 5. Navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations.
 6. Under *WinStations* you may see several folders for different stack versions, select the folder that matches the version information that you made note of in part 3.